How to Find College Scholarships

 Merit aid is money that is awarded for achievements in the areas of academic, athletics, or other talent/attribute.
 For our purposes, let’s focus on the academic criteria.

-In general, schools where you are at or above the 75th percentile for test scores (ACT or SAT) and GPA/class rank are likely to offer a significant amount of merit aid to land you.
+In general, schools where you are at or above the 75th percentile for SAT scores and GPA/class rank are likely to offer a significant amount of merit aid to land you.
 Think about it.
 If, let’s say, you are applying to a selective school like Northeastern University, known for being fairly generous with merit aid.
-You have a 1400 SAT and finished just outside of the top 10% of your high school class.
-A 1400 is an excellent score but at Northeastern, that is right around the 25th percentile for admitted applicants.
+You have a 1400 SAT and finished just inside of the top 10% of your high school class.
+A 1400 is an excellent score but at Northeastern that is right around the 25th percentile for admitted applicants.
 Their 75th percentile is closer to 1550.
-You might get into Northeastern but unless you possess some other rare and valuable gift (how’s your jump shot looking?), you are not likely to get much relief from the $68,537 cost of attendance.
+You might get into Northeastern but unless you possess some other rare and valuable gift (how’s your slap shot looking?), you are not likely to get much relief from the $72,336 cost of attendance.
 Yet, if this same student turned his/her attention to nearby Bentley University, another reputable school known for dangling handsome merit aid packages, the result would likely be quite different.
 A 1400 SAT is right near their 75th percentile, making you exactly the type of applicant Bentley wants to lure away from its competitors.

 To view a treasure trove of merit aid statistics at more than 350 top colleges and universities, visit our free Dataverse page.